 Increase health literacy and promote disease prevention with other BAME health professionals.

 Health literacy is essential to the development of disease prevention in BAME communities.
-We have to find ways that develop the deeper understanding of health and wellbeing for the specific people we engage with.
+We aim to find ways that develop the deeper understanding of health and wellbeing for the specific people we engage with.
 We aim to build with community stakeholders that can help develop momentum on the ground.
 This will then allow us to create outdoor workshops and initiatives.

 To maintain integrity, compassion and care for our patients as members of society.